pulumi/docs/content/blog/day-2-kubernetes-migrating-eks-nodegroups-with-zero-downtime/index.md

 ## The Great Migration

-After initial deployment, we decide to update the node group used by NGINX.
+After our initial deployment, let's say we decide to update the node group used by NGINX.

-We'll move NGINX from the `2xlarge` node group over to a new, `4xlarge` worker node group that differs in: an updated AMI, instance type, and desired instance count.
+To do so, we'll move NGINX from the `2xlarge` node group over to a new, `4xlarge` worker node group with an updated AMI, a different instance type, and a different desired instance count.

-As we migrate NGINX over to the `4xlarge` and decommission the `2xlarge` node group in the next steps, we'll also actively load test the endpoint of the `echoserver` to ensure that we are not losing requests through out the migration.
+As we migrate NGINX over to the `4xlarge` and decommission the `2xlarge` node group in the next steps, we'll also actively load test the endpoint of the `echoserver` to ensure that we are not losing requests throughout the migration.

-### Step 1: Create the new `4xlarge` Node Group
+### Step 1: Create the new `4xlarge` node group.

 Create the new, `4xlarge` node group by defining it and running an update.

 <p align="center"><img src="ng-4xlarge.svg" width="650"/></p>

-### Step 2: Migrate NGINX to the `4xlarge` Node Group
+### Step 2: Migrate NGINX to the `4xlarge` node group.

 With the `4xlarge` node group created, we'll migrate the NGINX service away from the `2xlarge` node group over to the `4xlarge` node group by changing